 Boat Tour of Houston Ship Channel

-This is a fantastic opportunity that you don’t want to miss.
+This is one of the coolest things to do in Houston with kids and it’s a fantastic opportunity that you don’t want to miss.
 Sam Houston Boat Tours offer a free 90 minute tour of the Houston Ship Channel.
 The vessel hold 100 passengers at a time.
 The only thing you have to do is reserve your place on the boat 24 hours in advance online.

 Walk the Museum District

 The museum district in Houston has 19 museums and 4 different walkable zones.
 You will find many of the museums are either free or have certain days and times of the week that they offer free admission.
 For budget travelers, this is one of the best things to do in Houston with kids!

 This is a great place to step out of the city and into nature.
 It’s also great for kids because of their indoor nature center and the curved boardwalk around the pond.
 You have a good chance of seeing turtles and other wildlife while you’re at the arboretum!

 Art Car Museum